FEUP-MEIC-DS-2022/main-template/docs/development.md

 # Development

-## Architecture overview
+## Architecture and design

 Describe the architecture and design of the system.
 Use component/deployment diagrams.
 If needed, resort to package diagrams to organize them into more manageable parts.

 Be clear about what is the current architecture/design and what is the one you envision in the future, in case they are different.
 Identify main risks and justify the most important choices to show the soundness of the architecture and design that you have implemented or plan to implement.